Published 07 May 2026

 - Confirm revisions before starting.

-- Ask for post-launch support options.
+- Ask about post-launch support.

 - Start with a smaller task if the project is large.